GrossDesignCo/unnamed-astronav-game-idea/notes/ship.md

 - stop applying thrust
 - maybe set a flag & allow it to keep drifting
 - maybe just delete it

+Combat

+- projectiles might be cool
+- would need to make them really fast, like rail-gun fast